seengreat/RGB-Matrix-P2.5-64x32/README.md

 |POWER SUPPLY|5V/2A|
 |POWER PORT|VH4 header input|
 # Usage
-# Note: The internal RGB definition of this model screen is actually RBG, so when using the standard demo code, you need to wiring according to the following table.<br>
+# Note: The internal RGB definition of this screen is actually RBG, so we provide two solutions: the first solution is to use the standard demo codes on the Internet according to the wiring definition we provided; the second solution is the normal wiring, and then use our modified demo codes.
+Both solutions can ensure that the screen is displayed normally.For the details of the two solutions, please refer to the contents of chapters 2.1 and 2.2 respectively.<br>
-provided two solutions to solve this problem:<br>
 ## 2.1、RGB-Matrix-P2.5-64x32-wiring-as-we-provided
 ### 2.1.1、Usage of demo for Raspberry Pi
 This product is mainly used with the main-board of Raspberry Pi, with HUB75 for signal input and output of dot matrix screen. <br>